lpenz/busyna/README.md

 The important thing is: your are not alone maintaining the dependencies anymore - you can just let the computer do that for you.

-## Other tools

-- *busyna-dot*: creates a graphviz representation of the dependencies and targets present in a `busyna.db` file.